Montana Rarities is based in Florence, Montana and has been providing outstanding service to our clients since 2008.

 Q. How does the insurance work if the package is lost?

-If an item is lost in transit our insurance carrier requires 15 days before filing a claim.
+If an item is lost in transit our insurance carrier requires a 15 day waiting period in case it is just delayed before filing a claim.
 After the claims process is complete (which can take up to 4 weeks) Montana Rarities reserves the right to either reship your item or provide you with a refund.

-Q. What happens if my package is missing?
+Q. What happens if my package goes missing?

-Once the shipment shows that it was delivered per the tracking information, Montana Rarities is no longer liable for the package, and it is the customer’s responsibility from that point forward.
+Once the tracking shows that a package was delivered Montana Rarities can no longer be liable for it and it is the customer’s responsibility from that point forward.
 Montana Rarities will assist as much as practical to determine what happened but will not be responsible for reimbursements or insurance claims on packages that are shown as successfully delivered as addressed.

 Q. Do you offer discounts for cash?